 Games are six innings, unless shorter due to time limits.

 Games tied after 6 innings will be recorded as a tie, however, WILL be extended to a 7th inning ONLY if the time requirement in item #8 is adhered to.

-Second game (Minors and Majors) starts at 6:20 pm and a new inning may NOT start after 7:50 pm – Umpire’s time runs the field.
+Second game starts at 6:30 pm and a new inning may NOT start after 7:50 pm.
+Umpire’s time runs the field.
 (Should the game start late, the 7:50 pm rule still applies).
-Game will be called at 8:15 pm and if in the middle of an inning, score will stand even if home team has not batted.
-NO revert back rule.
+Game will be called at 8:15 pm and if in the middle of an inning, score will stand even if the home team has not batted.
+No revert back rule.
 No exceptions!

 The 5 run rule per inning will apply in all innings, EXCEPT the last inning may be unlimited runs.
 If the last inning is announced when the home team is batting, the home team will be restricted to 5 runs as the visiting team was.
 Run Ahead Rule: 15 after 3 innings, 10 after 4, and 8 after 5 = ends the game.